waggle-sensor/data-perf-tools/stardot/report/report.md

 Images have also been manually checked and no errors were found.

-Exactly _one_ out of the >1200 time gaps was 1 minute larger than expected and may have been caused by a failed FTP upload.
-Because this could have been caused by many factors and is a single example, it's hard to attribute this to the stress test alone.
+A small number (<0.08%) have shown time gaps 1 minute larger than expected and may have been caused by a failed FTP upload.
+Because this could have been caused by many factors and is such a small number of examples, it's hard to attribute this to the stress test alone.
 (Note that our test upload did not include any retry mechanism but this would have likely eliminated this example.)

 Finally, to be fully transparent, the Stardot's date was incorrectly set to a time in 2019.
 This does not affect the analysis we did since it only depends on difference